 All applications must be submitted online and cannot be sent to your chapter.
-The top candidates (based on the criteria above) are submitted to the National MS Society for final review and final award decisions.
-The National MS Society has contracted with an outside vendor that will handle the distribution of award checks and monitoring of student enrollment.
+The National MS Society has contracted with an outside vendor, Scholarship Management Services, to help manage the program and application process.
+All applications are submitted to the National MS Society for final review and final award decisions.
+Scholarship Management Services will handle the distribution of award checks and monitoring of student enrollment.

-The National MS Society convenes a special panel that consists of people with MS, chapter and home office volunteers and staff, and national board members.
-This panel reviews applications and makes final scholarship decisions.
+Each chapter of the National MS Society carefully reviews its applicants and makes final award decisions.
+Also, some candidates are considered for additional funds and are reviewed by a nationwide panel that consists of people with MS, home office volunteers and staff, and national board members.

 We understand that full-time study is not possible for everyone due to health concerns or family care responsibilities.
 You must be enrolled for at least six credit hours per academic term to be eligible as a part-time student.
 The scholarship is intended for students who are pursuing a degree, license, or certificate and is not for those who want to take an occasional personal enrichment class.